-The West Beach Local Nature Reserve (LNR) was declared by Arun District Council in 1995.
+The West Beach was declared a Local Nature Reserve in 1995.

-The LNR is part of the Climping Beach Site of Special Scientific Interest (SSSI), which has national protection.
-It includes:-sand flats, the tide line,shingle, sand dunes and the plants, birds, molluscs, reptiles and mammals which either live or feed on them.
+The reserve is also part of the Climping Beach Site of Special Scientific Interest (SSSI), which has national protection.
+The reserve includes the sand dunes, vegetated shingle, sand flats and a small patch of saltmarsh.

 Bersted Brooks Local Nature Reserve

 Bersted Brooks was declared a Local Nature Reserve in June 2010 in recognition of the importance of the site for wildlife.
 You will find wide areas of meadow, narrow reedbeds and ditches, permanent and temporary ponds, and an extensive newly planted floodplain woodland.
 The Brooks floods every winter, making it a good place for wetland wildlife.